The Dangers of Deleting Microsoft Visual C++ Redistributable Libraries

 Here, only the command after || will run if the command before || failed to execute. ie.Cmd.exe/PowerShell executes the first command first, then the second command only if the first command fails.

-Here, Command2 runs only if command1 failed, command3 will run only if command1 and command2 failed and soon.
+Here, Command2 runs only if command1 failed, and command3 will run only if command1 and command2 failed and soon.

 To run || separator you will need Powershell 7 version.